 - BACKPACK: If you travel with a backpack, make sure you put it in a flight-bag that before you check it in at the airport.
 Otherwise your backpack will probably arrived damaged.

 - WHAT TO BRING: pack light is my advise (although I hardly manage myself).
 It is really up to you what you want to pack.
 If you are staying at one place, then it really does not matter.
 But I discovered on round trips that I bring less and less with me.
 I am tired of carrying a heavy load with me on holiday.
 Below you will find a link with a packing list!

-- PHOTOGRAPH WHAT YOU BRING WITH YOU: lately when I pack I put everything next to my suitcase, take a photograph before I pack it.
-This way I know what I take with me and in case something happens it will help with your insurance.
+- PHOTOGRAPH WHAT YOU BRING WITH YOU: when I pack I put everything next to my suitcase first, take a photograph before I pack it.
+This way I know what I take with me and in case something happens it will help with your contacting your insurance.